The Lord of the Rings Online: Releases and subscription model

 In North America, players who pre-ordered the game were offered a special founder's offer, a lifetime subscription for $199 or reduced cost of $9.99 per month.
-Standard monthly fee is $14.99 with three, six, twelve month, and lifetime discounts available.
+The standard monthly fee is $14.99 with three-, six-, and twelve-month renewal discounts.
+Lifetime discounts are similarly available.
 European players had a similar program from Codemasters.
-A holiday subscription was available in December 2007 and January 2008 for $9.99/month for a 3-month commitment.
-A special edition, which cost $10 more than the regular edition, included a full-color manual, an item called "Glass of Aglaral," a cloak of regeneration, which is visually different from the one in the regular edition, a "Making of" DVD, soundtrack, and a 10-day buddy key.
-The one year anniversary edition included a $9.99/month subscription or a $199.99 Lifetime subscription, which was again offered during the lead-up to the release of Mines of Moria.
-However the lifetime subscription option is no longer available and is unlikely to return.
+A holiday subscription was available in December 2007 and January 2008 for $9.99/month for a three-month commitment.
+A special edition, which cost $10 more than the regular edition, included a full-color manual, an item called "Glass of Aglaral", a cloak of regeneration, which is visually different from the one in the regular edition, a "Making of" DVD, a soundtrack, and a ten-day buddy key.
+The one-year anniversary edition included a $9.99/month subscription or a $199.99 Lifetime subscription, which was again offered during the lead-up to the release of Mines of Moria.
+However, the lifetime subscription option is no longer available and is unlikely to return.

 On June 4, 2010, it was announced the game was to add a free-to-play option in the autumn, with an in-game store.
-Free-to-play was successfully launched in North America on September 10, 2010.
+Free-to-play was launched in North America on September 10, 2010.
 After a delay in Europe, free-to-play went live on November 2, 2010.
 During the following six months the company reported tripled revenues from the title.
 On April 26, 2011, it was announced that Codemasters would relinquish control of the European service back to Turbine, and on June 1, the servers were transferred.
-After a transition period of a few days, they reopened under a unified Lord of the Rings Online global service.
+After a transition period of a few days, they reopened under a unified The Lord of the Rings Online global service.
 Finally, on June 6, 2012, The Lord of the Rings Online was made available for download on Steam.
 On November 1, 2012, a beta of the OS X version was released and a 64-bit client was added in June 2019.
 On April 20, 2022, the end of life for the 32-bit client was announced to be scheduled for January 1, 2023.
 At the same time as that announcement, to celebrate the game's 15th anniversary, all expansions and quest packs up to and including the game's Helm's Deep expansion were made permanently free to all players.
 In addition, all paying subscribers were given access to Standard Editions of the game's Mordor, Minas Morgul, and War of Three Peaks expansions for the duration of their subscription.
+On August 25, 2022, OS X support was deprecated.